 - What experience do you have in my particular industry?

 - Who would be our key account representative and what is his/her commitment to our account?

 For vendors to provide the best answer, it is essential that you also share your objectives, challenges, ideas, and concerns.
 This is the stage where the trust needs to be built to establish and develop a possible long-term relationship.

 Make Your Final Vendor Selection

-Now’s the time to make the final choice between vendors.
+Now’s the time to make the final choice between vendors after investing in a franchise.
 The goal would be to achieve a long-standing arrangement.
 At the very least you should commit to one vendor.
 In today’s fast-moving world, standing still means taking a step back as competitors won’t be waiting for you.
 After going through this process, you should be confident you’re making the right choice and on your way to accomplishing your franchise marketing objectives.